karino2/MFG/docs/en/Installation.md

-# Installing MFGStudio and checking sample collection
+# Installing MFGStudio and checking Examples collection

 This page explains how to install MFG Studio and basic usage.